Douglas Santos (footballer, born 1994): Atlético Mineiro

 On 12 August 2014, Douglas Santos was loaned to Atlético Mineiro for 12 months.
 He made his debut for the club on 31 August.

 On 20 July 2015, Galo signed Douglas Santos permanently for €3 million on a four-year contract.

 Hamburger SV

 On 31 August 2016, Douglas Santos signed for German club Hamburger SV.
 He played three seasons with the club, making 88 appearances and scoring three goals.

 Zenit Saint Petersburg

 On 4 July 2019, Douglas Santos joined Russian Premier League side FC Zenit Saint Petersburg, signing a five-year contract.
 On 3 September 2021, he extended his Zenit contract until the end of the 2025–26 season.
+On 25 July 2024, he extended it for the 2026–27 season, with an option for 2027–28.

 International career

+Brazil (2013–2016)

 A few months before featuring with the U-20's winning squad in the 2013 Toulon Tournament, Douglas Santos received a call-up for the full squad on 2 April 2013, for a match against Bolivia.
 However, he did not leave the bench.

 On 13 August 2015, Douglas Santos returned to the senior team, for friendlies against Costa Rica and the United States.
 He made his debut for his country in a 2016 friendly against Panama.